ht-diva/gwasstudio/scripts/README.md

 ## Troubleshooting

 - **Permission Issues**
-  - If you encounter permission issues, ensure that the script has executable permissions (`chmod +x scripts/cli_test.sh`).
+  - If you encounter permission issues, ensure that the script has executable permissions (`chmod +x scripts/test_0*.sh`).

 - **Missing Files**
-  - Verify that the input files (`metadata_ukb_d_sampled.tsv`, `search_ukb_d.txt`, `hapmap3/hapmap3_snps.csv` and `regions_query.tsv`) are present in the `data` directory.
+  - Verify that the input files (`metadata_table.tsv`, `search_example_0*.yml`, `hapmap3/hapmap3_snps.csv` and `regions_query.tsv`) are present in the `data` directory.

 - **GWASStudio Not Installed**
   - Ensure that GWASStudio is installed and accessible from your command line.

 ## Conclusion

-The `cli_test.sh` script provides a convenient way to test the core functionalities of GWASStudio.
+The `test_0*.sh` scripts provide a convenient way to test the core functionalities of GWASStudio.
 By automating the ingestion, querying, and export processes, it helps ensure that the tool works as expected and identifies any potential issues.